CGCookie/retopoflow/docs/v4/general.md

 | Source Object(s) | : | The original object(s) that you are re-creating.
 These meshes typically have a high polygon count with poor topology and edge flow (ex: result of Dyntopo in Sculpt Mode) |
 | Retopology Object    | : | The new object that stores the retopologized surface.
 This mesh typically has a low polygon count with good topology and edge flow. |

-You must have at least one source object to draw on for the Retopoflow tools to function.
+**You must have at least one source object to draw on for the Retopoflow tools to function.**

-Any mesh object that is visible and not the active retopolgoy object is considered a source object.
+Any mesh object that is visible and not the active retopolgoy object is considered a source object by default.
 This means that you can hide or move objects to different scenes to change which source objects will be retopologized.

-To keep objects visible but not acting as sources, mark objects as non-selectable in the Outliner and, in Retopoflow's Options menu (far right in the tool header), choose Exclude Non-Selectable.

-Or, you can also mark a specific object or collection as the designated source.
+## Overlay

+Retopoflow uses Blender's native retopology overlay.

+**If you are seeing the retopology object poke too far through the source object, decrease the retopology offset distance.** Choosing an appropriate distance is important not just for visual clarity but also for not accidentally grabbing or snapping to the wrong verts.
+This setting has been added to the tool settings header for convenience.

+## Snapping

+You can be more specific about which objects are considered sources in the Snapping menu.
+There, you can set a specific object, specific collection, filter to only selected objects, or filter to objects marked as selectable in the outliner.

+Retopoflow does not snap the same way as Blender, since Blender's snapping is not great for retopology.
+In Blender, you cannot snap to a vertex of the low poly without also allowing snapping to all of the high poly vertices.
+In Retopoflow, that's no issue!
+Retopoflow also helps by recalculating the normals when needed, merging verts by pixel distance so object scale isn't an issue, allowing source filtering, and switching between screen space and world space snapping methods automatically.

+But, if you would prefer to snap to the verts or other components of the high poly, you can do so in in the snapping menu.
+Enabling source vertex snapping switches Retopoflow to use Blender's native snapping.
+Blender's snapping does not allow for source filtering, so those options disappear when the native transform is being used.

+There is a section in the Snapping panel called **Source Feature Detection**, which is currently experimental (feedback encouraged!).
+When you enable detection of any of the features, Retopoflow will process all the source objects and allow you to snap to whichever edges are included.
+This snapping works across tools whenever moving or creating geometry, and helps with retopologizing hard surface objects, especially those created in CAD programs.
+It is not available when using Blender's native transform.

 ## Selection